 Conducting Investigations for Allegations of Workplace Discrimination and Harassment

-This training seeks to equip participants with the tools and knowledge necessary to navigate complex allegations of discrimination and harassment in the workplace while upholding institutional policies, federal law, and ensuring fair, equitable outcomes.
+This training provides the tools and knowledge necessary to navigate complex allegations of discrimination and harassment in the workplace while upholding institutional policies, federal law, and ensuring fair, equitable outcomes.

 This training will delve into the process of breaking down the elements of various allegations and will assist attendees in better understanding how to assess if a claim is sufficient to initiate an investigation.
 Participants are guided through the intake process, exploring the critical questions to ask and options to provide as well as various interactive scenarios, which will illustrate how to apply these concepts in real-life situations.
 Attendees will also learn how to differentiate between harassment, free speech, and bias incidents while understanding the role of comparator information in discrimination cases.